jweeeezy/configs/cheatsheets/tryhackme/general.md

    gobuster dir -u <target-machine-ip> -w <word-list>
    ```

+* ffuf
+    * can search for subdomains

+### SQL Injection

+* Check Return Codes (Network Tab) if you can produce SQL / Server Internal Errors

 ### BruteForcing
 * hydra
     * can bruteforce urls with requests
 * john
     * can identify hashes, brute force files (like shadow)
 * ssh2john
+    * can convert ssh keys so that john can read them

 ### Wordlists
 * /usr/share/wordlists